Have a concern? We’re here to help

 - Ensuring that the customer receives a letter outlining the Company’s final position, if the complaint cannot be resolved

-- Working with MICO or GIO, as applicable, to address any complaints that could not be resolved by us
+- Working with the applicable industry OmbudService to address any complaints that could not be resolved by us

 It is important to note that the Ombudsman cannot: